java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/01_java-certification-overview.md

 <a id="study">&nbsp;</a>
 ## How to study?

 If you subscribe to Oracle University, there is a [24 hour video class](https://mylearn.oracle.com/ou/learning-path/become-a-java-se-17-developer/99487y).
-If not, there are two books: [Wiley's Sybex imprint](https://www.amazon.com/Oracle-Certified-Professional-Developer-Certification/dp/111986464X) (disclosure: I wrote this) and [McGraw-Hill's Oracle imprint](https://www.amazon.com/Certified-Professional-Developer-1Z0-829-Programmers/dp/0137993641).
+If not, there are two books: [Wiley's Sybex imprint](https://www.amazon.com/Oracle-Certified-Professional-Developer-Certification/dp/111986464X) (disclosure: I wrote this) and [Pearson/Oracle Press](https://www.amazon.com/Certified-Professional-Developer-1Z0-829-Programmers/dp/0137993641).

 Regardless of which option you chose to study, I recommend the [Enthuware mock exams](https://enthuware.com/java-certification-mock-exams/oracle-certified-professional/ocp-java-17-exam-1z0-829).
 They are only $10 and you get 20 mock exams!
 Excellent practice after you study to get ready.
 The OCP forum at [CodeRanch](https://coderanch.com/f/24/java-programmer-OCPJP) is also a great place to ask questions as you prepare for your certification.